PDmatrix/dmatrix.dev/content/blog/advent-of-code-year-2015-day-12.md

 ### Part 2

-In the second part, we also need to find the sum of all numbers in `JSON` but this time we need to ignore any object and all of its children which has any value "red".
+In the second part, we also need to find the sum of all numbers in `JSON` but this time we need to ignore any object and all of its children which has any value `"red"`.

 This time we can't just parse all numbers, so we have to parse `JSON` itself.
 To do that, I used a library called `Json.NET`.
 I created a method that can figure out which method should be called with a given token.
 For example, if the token is `object`, then `ProcessObject` method will be called.